enyojs/ares-project/README.md

 * De-centralized file storage
 	* Ares currently connects to a "filesystem" component, to edit local files
-	* We plan to add Hermes components for things Dropbox (implemented but not tested), FTP and Box.net in the future
 	* Key goals with this approach are to avoid forcing users to store files and/or credentials on Ares servers and allow freedom to choose the preferred storage location, whether cloud or local.
 * Code editor
 	* Ares integrates the Ace (Cloud9) code editor for code editing